Diffusion Models for Open-Vocabulary Segmentation: : Further details

 \subsection{Interaction with ChatGPT}

-We interact with ChatGPT to categorise classes into ``stuff'' and ``things''.
+We interact with ChatGPT to categorise classes into ``stuff'' and ``things'' for the stuff filter component.
 Due to input limits, the categories are processed in blocks.
 Specifically, we input ``\textit{In semantic segmentation, there are "stuff" or "thing" classes.
 Please indicate whether the following class prompts should be considered "stuff" or "things":}''.
 We show the output in \cref{tab:chatgpt}.
 Note there are several errors in the response, \eg \texttt{glass}, \texttt{blanket}, and \texttt{trade name} are actually instances of tableware, bedding and signage, respectively, so should more appropriately be treated as ``things''.
 Similarly, \texttt{land} and \texttt{sand} might be more appropriately handled as ``stuff'', same as \texttt{snow} and \texttt{ground}.
+Despite this, We find ChatGPT contains sufficient knowledge when prompted with "in semantic segmentation".
+We have estimated the accuracy of ChatGPT in thing/stuff classification using the categories of COCO-Stuff, which are defined as 80 "things" and 91 "stuff" categories.
+ChatGPT achieves an accuracy rate of 88.9\% in this case.
+We also measure the impact the potential errors have on our performance by providing ``oracle" answers on the Context dataset.
+We measure 29.6 mIoU, which is similar to $29.7\pm0.3$ of using ChatGPT, showing that small errors do not drastically affect the method, however, enable using ``stuff" filter component, which improves performance (see Table 3).